decaporg/decap-cms/website/content/docs/nextjs.md

 ```

 When your project is under version control, go to Netlify and select "New Site from Git".
-Select GitHub, and the repository you just pushed to.
+Select GitHub (or whatever service you used in the previous step), and the repository you just pushed to.

 ### Enable Identity and Git Gateway